DouglasUrner/Common/career-launch/PITCHME.md

     - Automate boring/repetitive tasks
     - Build tools to organize and/or analyize data
     - Add to your resume and GitHub
-* Know the differences and benefits of functional resumes
+* Know the differences and benefits of functional résumés
 * The energy that you put into launching your career will be matched by your teachers, managers, and mentors.

 ---